ljs108/TheUnit-BopIt/README.md

 My name is Todd Marzec and I am a EE.
 I like hockey, soccer and reading textbooks!
 I too ate chip today and it was sub par at best.

 See ya around.

+Hello Fellas:

+My name is Ryan Estatico and I am also an EE.
+I like weekends and smashing exams!
+I ate left over walking tacos today.
+It was dissapointing.

+Come to class on Monday!